dmitiipopov/go-courcera/readme.txt

-This is assigmnets for  University of California, Irvine Go cources
+These are the assigmnets for University of California, Irvine Go courses